googleapis/google-api-python-client/README.md

 ## Supported Python Versions

-Python 3.5, 3.6 and 3.7, and 3.8 are fully supported and tested.
+Python 3.6 and 3.7, and 3.8 are fully supported and tested.
 This library may work on later versions of 3, but we do not currently run tests against those versions

+## Unsupported Python Versions

+Python == 2.7

 ## Third Party Libraries and Dependencies